 Not included in your delivery

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees. • Drain and rinse chickpeas; pat very dry with paper towels.
-Halve, peel, and cut shallot into ½-inch-thick wedges. • Toss chickpeas and shallot on a baking sheet with a drizzle of oil, half the Italian seasoning (all for 4 servings), salt, and pepper. • Roast on top rack until chickpeas are golden and tender and shallot is caramelized, 18-20 minutes.
+Halve, peel, and cut shallot into ½-inch-thick wedges. • Toss chickpeas and shallot on a baking sheet with a drizzle of oil, half the Italian seasoning (all for 4), salt, and pepper. • Roast on top rack until chickpeas are golden and tender and shallot is caramelized, 18-20 minutes.
 (You’ll add more to the sheet after 11 minutes.)

 • Meanwhile, wash and dry produce. • Halve tomatoes.
-Dice mozzarella into ½-inch cubes. • Place tomatoes in a small bowl; toss with balsamic vinegar, 1 tsp sugar (2 tsp for 4 servings), and a big pinch of salt.
+Dice mozzarella into ½-inch cubes. • Place tomatoes in a small bowl; toss with vinegar, 1 tsp sugar (2 tsp for 4 servings), and a big pinch of salt.

-• Remove tomatoes from bowl and set aside, leaving marinade behind. • Whisk half the mayonnaise and half the mustard into bowl with marinade until smooth.
-(For 4 servings, use all the mayonnaise and mustard.) • Slowly whisk in 4 TBSP olive oil (8 TBSP for 4), drizzling in a little bit at a time, until creamy.
+• Remove tomatoes from bowl and set aside, leaving marinade behind. • Whisk half the mayonnaise and half the mustard into marinade until smooth.
+(For 4 servings, use all the mayonnaise and mustard.) • Slowly whisk in 4 TBSP olive oil (8 TBSP for 4), drizzling a little bit at a time, until creamy.
 Season with salt and pepper.
 Reserve 1½ TBSP dressing (3 TBSP for 4) for serving.

 • Add spinach to bowl with cooled chickpeas, shallot, and croutons.
 Toss with remaining dressing until evenly coated.